purviljain9/Portfolio_Website/README.md

 - Responsive Design: The website is designed to be accessible and look great on various devices and screen sizes.
 - Project Showcase: An interactive project gallery with detailed descriptions and links to individual project pages.
 - Contact Form: A user-friendly contact form for inquiries and feedback.
-- Blog Section: A dedicated blog area for sharing insights and articles related to web development.
-- SEO Optimization: Utilizes SEO best practices for improved visibility and search engine ranking.

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript (if applicable)
-- [Any other technologies or frameworks you've used]

 ## Getting Started